ItzNeorus/Passgen-Example/README.md

-# Passgen-Example
-Password Generator example.
+Hey, this is example Password Generator in Python.
+Use this example for self-education.